F-5 fighter plane crash kills 3 in Iran's northwest | Law-Order

 F-5 fighter plane crash kills 3 in Iran's northwest

-A fighter jet has crashed in northwest Iran and killed two pilots and a civilian, the countrys state-run news agency reported Monday.IRNA said the F-5 fighter crashed into a stadium in a residential area of Tabriz and two pilots and a civilian were killed.Authorities are investigating the incident, the report said.
-Irans air force has an assortment of U.S.-made military aircraft purchased before the 1979 Islamic Revolution.
+The crash killed two pilots and a civilian.IRNA said the F-5 fighter crashed into a stadium in a residential area of Tabriz, a city of 1.6 million residents.

 - Country: